 Private lodge with exclusive access to some of the most beautiful mountains and lakes in the Chilean Lake District.

 Tailor the tour to your needs, with hikes, kayaking, horse riding and more to choose from.

 This valley has it all: mountains covered in native forest, rivers that wind along the peaceful valleys, waterfalls, lagoons and lakes, and even a vineyard.

 Eco-hotel that uses green energy and positive practices to keep in tune with the natural environment.

 To say my trip was a success is a grave understatement, it was a howling success.

-Transfer to Puerto Varas or Puerto Montt airport (B)
+Arrival to Puerto Varas approx. 14.30, Puerto Montt airport approx. 15.00.

 Transfers in and out El Tepual Airport/Hotel and over the lake, daily guided excursions (Vina Villasenor hiking, Los Miradores hiking, Laguna Alerce trekking, Cascadas Kayaks excursion), meals as listed, open bar (based on house wine and national beers, water and juices), free use of public areas, pool and Mítico Trails, Wifi